+Figure 6 is the class diagram which shows a part of the composite structure of the alarm monitoring framework classes.
+The InPoint is the class which directly inputs measured values from the outside.
 The DerivedPoint class calculates new measured values or state values, using the measured values acquired from other Point class objects.
 AlarmMonitor, a subclass of the DerivedPoint class, senses state changes, depending on the changes of measured values, and gives an alarm upon change to an abnormal state.
 AlarmMonitor is a hook class compounded into the Point class, and can be extended to various subclasses depending on the applications.
+Figure 6 shows the AlarmMonitor class designed according to a state pattern which consists of four state objects[10].

-In the example framework, the AlarmMonitor will be the CUT upon which the tester components are attached, and have the state behavior which is specified in the Statechart[25] shown in Figure 7.
+In the example framework, the AlarmMonitor will be the CUT upon which the tester components are attached, and have the object behavior which is specified in the Statechart[25] shown in Figure 7.
 If the measured values received as parameters when the update operation is called exceed either high or low limits, the AlarmMonitor raises high or low alarm.
 It also has deadbands to avoid repeating alarms that might occur when the measured values fluctuate between upper or lower boundaries.
-To illustrate the state behavior, figure 8 depicts how state changes as measured value changes.
-Figure 9 shows one possible sequence of interactions between the objects of an alarm monitoring system when a sequence of measured values comes from a single input source.
+Figure 8 shows an example of state changes depending on the changes of the measured values, and points of alarms.